Luxe Lucite: the Highest-Quality Acrylic in Home Décor

 Acrylic, also known as polyacrylate, is a transparent thermoplastic derived from natural gas with the chemical name polymethyl methacrylate (PMMA).
 Like Plexiglass or Acrylite, Lucite is just one of polymethyl methacrylate’s many trade names and is known for being the most coveted in home furnishings.

-Acrylic materials can be used for paints, resins, polymers, and fibers whereas Lucite is one type of acrylic, a hard and usually clean resin most popularly used in home furnishings.
+Acrylic materials can be used for paints, resins, polymers, and fibers whereas Lucite is one type of acrylic, a hard and usually clean resin most popularly used in home furnishings (like some of these coffee tables).
 Both can be crystal clear or tinted with dyes and pigments to add color.
 Because Lucite is a high-grade acrylic plastic, it can be longer lasting than other acrylic pieces.

 What Are the Advantages of Lucite?